+B04526_03_39.png

 Here we can decide on what grounds the object should be deleted from the Metaverse.

 The settings available in this dialog can be a bit confusing, but if you read the help section or look at http://social.technet.microsoft.com/wiki/contents/articles/understanding-deprovisioning-in-fim.aspx, you will find some explanation and ideas on when to use which method.